The N.C. Department of Transportation's transponder system,

 How NCPass Works

-Motor carriers enrolled in NCPass have a good compliance history and safety record and are authorized to bypass weigh stations in North Carolina.
+Motor carriers with a good compliance history and safety record enroll in NCPass and are authorized to bypass weigh stations in North Carolina.

-As a truck with an NCPass transponder approaches a weigh station, a roadside reader detects the transponder and alerts the driver if the truck is authorized to bypass the station.
-At the same time, the weigh station is alerted with an image of the truck, along with its identification information.
+As a truck equipped with NCPass approaches a weigh station, a roadside reader detects the transponder and alerts the driver if the truck is authorized to bypass the station.
+The weigh station is alerted with an image of the truck, along with its identification information.

-The transponder will also alert the driver if they are not cleared to bypass a weigh station.
+The transponder will alert drivers if they are not cleared to bypass a weigh station.

 The program is operated and maintained by